MicrosoftDocs/dynamics365smb-docs/financials/across-how-use-approval-workflows.md

 You set up approval workflows in the **Workflow** window.
 For more information, see [Setting Up Workflows](set-up-workflows.md).

-In addition to approval workflows, you can perform various other business tasks.
+In addition to approval workflows described in this topic, you can perform various other workflow tasks.
 For more information, [Using Workflows](use-workflows.md).

 Core approval workflows for purchases documents, sales documents, payment journals, customer cards, and item cards are ready to start as assisted setup.
 For more information, see [Welcome to [!INCLUDE[d365fin_long](includes/d365fin_long_md.md)](index.md).